KevinAst/svelte-native-forms/src/util/persistentStore.md

      automatically sync to your local svelte store **(very kool)**.

 This example just "touches the surface".
 There are more options to consider.
-The [Examples] section covers this in more detail.
+The [Concepts] section covers this in more detail.

 <!--- *** Section ************************************************************************* --->